 This isn’t the first time members of the public have been invited to a royal wedding.
 The Earl and Countess of Wessex, Prince Edward and Sophie Rhys-Jones, ran a ballot for 8,000 invites for their special day back in 1999.

 The wedding date

 Kensington Palace has confirmed that the big event will take place on May 19 at St. George’s Chapel at Windsor Castle.
 If you think a wedding only six months after the engagement seems rushed, you’re not wrong.
 Apparently, one of the reasons behind the speedy engagement is because Prince Harry really wants his grandfather, 96-year old Prince Philip, to be there.
 It’s no secret that the Duke of Edinburgh is slowing down; in fact, he recently formally retired from his royal duties.
 Royal expert Katie Nicholl told Entertainment Tonight that Harry is “incredibly close to his grandfather and, being 96, Harry thought it was a great thing to [have] the wedding sooner rather than later, so his grandfather could be there, fit and healthy.”
-Plus, the timing means there will be one more royal in the family by the time Harry and Meghan get hitched, since the Duchess of Cambridge is due to welcome her third child in April.
+Plus, the timing means there will be one more royal in the family by the time Harry and Markle get hitched, since the Duchess of Cambridge is due to welcome her third child in April.

 What time do you have to be up for this fairytale extravaganza?